 Another issue that appears in porn, but also real life, is the fetishization of women of certain races and ethnicities, as well as transgender women.
 Categories on porn sites like “Ebony” and “Asian” demonstrate this, but so does sex tourism in southeast Asia.
 We can all think of stereotypes of the “Spicy Latina” woman or the sexualization of Eastern European women.
 Today’s feminists are fighting for an end to sexual dehumanization of women of color through feminist porn, comedy, and education.

 You’re probably familiar with the hot button issue of sexual harassment and assault.
 Movements like #MeToo and Time’s Up demonstrate feminist movements taken to the mainstream.
 Feminists are fighting to end sexual harassment in the workplace and the sexual exploitation of subordinates, as well as the adequate punishment of those who perpetrate the abuse.
-No one should ever be made to feel unsafe at their place of employment.
+No one should feel unsafe at their place of employment.

 Social & Legal Protections